0xkhan/MonoGame-Project-Architecture/README.md

 # MonoGame-Project-Architecture

-## Disclaimer: This Project is my Uni project.
+## Disclaimer: This is my Uni project.
 I created this repo to explain the project architecture to my team.
-If you find it helpfull great but dont fully rely on it.
+If you find it helpfull great but don't fully rely on it.

 > I only added the project directory here.